Emadalnajaar/mergeMultiFilePdf/README.md

 # MERGE MULTI FILE PDF
+- download code
+- create folder and copy paste my code in folder
-- Add more file pdf and Run code so result one file content all file pdf
+- Add more file PDF1 , PDF2 , PDFn
+- Run code so result one file content all file pdf
-- library PyPDF2 func(PdfFileMerger)
+- use library PyPDF2 func(PdfFileMerger)
+Thanks for you